cyber-prophet/bostrom-journal/BostromJournal001.md

 Neurons message in a particular Sense account's feed is a cyberlink between the text "tweet" and the IPFS hash of the message file.

+### Creating cyberlinks on cyb.ai [~]()

+To create a cyberlink on cyb.ai:

+1. Enter the text of the source particle (or IPFS hash of the source particle) into the search bar and press enter
+2. Enter the text of the destination particle (or IPFS hash of the destination particle, or attach file of the destination particle using the clip button) into the field at the bottom of the screen ("add keywords, hash or file" field) and hit "Cyberlink" button.
+3. Keplr chrome extension should pop up, where you need to confirm creating cyberlink.

 ### My Robot [~](QmSfnbtVvAQxLBtD9wfkn5XexGPPkofcT7pS7379WoXqVW)

 On the "My Robot" page you can see the information about the state of your IPFS local node (that uses the cache of your browser), connected accounts, their addresses and balances of tokens on them.